w4po/ExplorerTabUtility/README.md

 </details>

 <details>
-<summary>⬅️ Navigate Back</summary>
+<summary>⬅️ Navigate Back & Up</summary>

-- Navigate back in File Explorer using:
+- Navigate back/up in File Explorer using:
   - Keyboard shortcuts (customizable)
   - Mouse clicks on any empty space in the folder
 - Perfect for quick navigation between directories